-Both of these steps typically require the help of an immigration attorney and the immigrant visa is issued, on average, in six to twelve months.
+Both of these steps typically require the help of an immigration attorney and the immigrant visa is issued in about six to twelve months.
 During the two year conditional residency period, the investor is required to fulfill physical presence requirements, and cannot remain outside of the United States for more than one year without obtaining a re-entry permit.

 Step 4: Unconditional Permanent Residency and the I-829 Petition